 It’s fall season!
 The leaves are changing colors.
 Daylight is getting shorter, and nights are getting colder.
 The leaves linger on the branches as they change, and soon they will let go.
 They will eventually fall and dance their way to the ground.
 Streets will be blanketed with tones of warmth.
 Autumn is magical!
 It’s winter squash time in all its splendor.
 Pumpkin patches abound and pumpkin carving is happening.
 And while the leaves keep falling throughout this season—the spectacle of autumn invites us to look inward.
 Lessons from the autumn season abounds!
 Continue Reading!

-Picture a time when you saw a big animal in the wild.
-How did it make you feel?
+Do you remember how you felt the last time you saw a big animal in the wild?
+Did you experience that liberating feeling of being out in the wild?
 At Rocky Mountain National Park, I came very close to a massive bull elk while hiking.
 Not too far from the trail, the bull was roaming free about the woodland.
-Sensing me, the elk slowly raised his neck and held his head high to reveal his formidable antlers with strands of peeling velvet.
+Sensing me, the elk slowly raised his neck and held his head high revealing his huge antlers with strands of peeling velvet.
 We paused.
-And as I stood there in admiration, the bull continued roaming and eventually moved on—brushing away freely into the forest.
+Then the bull continued roaming and eventually moved on—brushing away freely into the forest.
+I couldn’t help but think, can the elk hold the secret to finding and reconnecting with your true self?
 Continue Reading!

 In my last U-pick adventure, I came across some Triple Crown blackberries.
 I instantly noticed the abundance of huge red and black fruit hanging from the bushes.
 If you were holding one between your thumb and index finger, you would notice the little round obsidian seeds, that look much like grapes in a grapevine.
 When ripe, they are deeply sweet and juicy with a tart kick—which is typical of a blackberry.
 However, Triple Crowns have an even bolder, more intense flavor packed into their fruit.
 Continue Reading!